What Is Ripple and How Does It Work?

 Business to Business Approach

-Instead of targeting consumers, Ripple's core customers are banks and financial institutions.
+Instead of targeting consumers, it's core customers are banks and financial institutions.
 It aims to revolutionise the payment backend system through RippleNet technology, which is ultimately going to benefit the consumers.
 The platform already has major players on board, including MoneyGram, American Express, Santander, and Interbank.

 Can It Be Used Anonymously?

 Although you get some level of anonymity on the Ripple network, it's not one of their primary objectives.
 The system utilises tags to gather all the metadata and information from the ledger to track the past transactions.
-Apart from that, Ripple currently works in tandem with financial institutions and payment gateways that are required to comply with Anti Money Laundering (AML) and Know Your Customer (KYC) regulations in order to provide a safety net against fraud and discourage money laundering.
+Apart from that, it currently works in tandem with financial institutions and payment gateways that are required to comply with Anti Money Laundering (AML) and Know Your Customer (KYC) regulations in order to provide a safety net against fraud and discourage money laundering.

 Each digital activity is traceable.
 While end-to-end encryption provides a certain level of anonymity to the user, law enforcement or hackers with malignant intentions can always trace these transactions to personally identify the user, especially if they're using prevalent payment gateways.